 An Annual Review

-Levinas Studies is a peer-reviewed series dedicated to scholarly work on the innovations and implications of the thought of Emmanuel Levinas.
-The series invites papers contributing to the advancement of reflection on Levinas’s thinking, in its pertinence for fields including philosophy, psychology, religious studies, theology, and the study of literature.
+Levinas Studies is a peer-reviewed journal dedicated to scholarly work on the innovations and implications of the thought of Emmanuel Levinas.
+It invites papers contributing to the advancement of reflection on Levinas’s thinking, in its pertinence for fields including philosophy, psychology, religious studies, theology, and the study of literature.
 Levinas Studies is now published by the Philosophy Documentation Center.
 Additional access is provided by JSTOR and Project MUSE.

 Current Volume + Archive

 Forthcoming contributors include Bettina Bergo, Paul Davies, Michael Fishbane, Lisa Guenther, Sarah Hammerschlag, Jean-Luc Marion, Michael Morgan, Francois-David Sebbah, and Jill Stauffer.

 · ISSN 1554-7000 (print) · Annual · Print and online options available ·

 · ISSN 2153-8433 (online) · Access includes vol.1 (2005) to present ·

 For more information contact us by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail [email protected].